goranmrd/aiconsole/README.md

 # Accessing AIConsole internals from the Python APIs

 The only module you can safelly access is aiconsole.dev, it's built with running it from the interpreter subprocess and has a stable interface.
+The stable interface is documented in the core materials referring to those APIs.

 # Roadmap